Skip to Main Content

 Myth 5: You can only refinance your mortgage once

-Another mortgage myth is that you can only refinance your mortgage once, but there’s no limit to how often you can refinance your mortgage.
+Another mortgage myth is that you can only refinance your mortgage once.
+Actually, there’s no limit to how often you can refinance your mortgage.
 However, the fees are substantial, so it pays to ensure each refinancing makes sense.
 Use a refinance calculator to see if this is a route you want to take, particularly if you refinanced your home loan in the past few years.

+And you do need to pause between applications.
 “In reality, you can refinance your mortgage as many times as you want, but many lenders look for a ‘seasoning’ period, or an amount of time in between refinances before they’re comfortable approving another,” says Tayne.
-“Additionally, the prepayment penalty could come into play here, as well.
-If you have a prepayment penalty on your loan, you could be charged if you attempt to refinance again.”
+“Additionally, if you have a prepayment penalty on your loan, you could be charged if you attempt to refinance again.”

-Keep in mind: Few mortgages come with prepayment penalties these days, but it pays to ask about this before you settle on a refinance lender.
+Keep in mind: Few mortgages come with prepayment penalties these days, but it pays to ask before you settle on a refinance lender.

 • When you refinance, you’re getting a whole new loan, which means you’ll get new loan terms with a new interest rate.
 So, no, you cannot keep the same interest rate when you refinance.
 Before you commit to a lender, be sure to compare today’s refinance rates so you can be sure you get the best loan possible.